First 4 Letters of a BIP39 Mnemonic Recovery Seed Phrase

 Your 12-24 recovery seed phrase most likely comes from the Bitcoin Improvement Proposal: 39 (BIP 39).
 BIP 39 is the use of a mnemonic phrase -- a group of easy to remember words -- to serve as your back up recovery in the event your wallet becomes compromised.

-In other words, there are no two words in this list with the same first 4 letters.
+In other words, there are no two words in this list with the same first 4 characters.

 As an authoritative source, the BIP 39 documentation specifically states the following: